-8.4.1.2 San Mateo to Palo Alto Subsection
+8.4.1.3 San Mateo to Palo Alto Subsection

-Displacements-Alternative A would result in fewer displacements because the alignment is predominantly within the existing Caltrain right-of-way and no passing tracks are proposed.
+- Displacements-Alternative A would result in fewer displacements because the alignment is predominantly within the existing Caltrain right-of-way and no passing tracks are proposed.
 Compared to Alternative A, Alternative B would displace an additional 9 residences, 79 businesses, and 2 community facilities within this subsection due to the need for additional right-of-way acquisition along the length of the passing tracks.
 Additional right-of-way acquisition under Alternative B would affect several residences in San Mateo and Belmont, and would affect a strip of commercial and industrial businesses between the Caltrain corridor and Old County Road in San Mateo, Belmont, and San Carlos.
-The most business displacements would occur in Belmont (65) and San Mateo (23) under Alternative B, which would affect retail trade (including automobile-related businesses), transportation and warehousing, and accommodation and food services.

-- Aesthetics and visual quality-Alternative A would have no effect on visual quality within this subsection because track shifts and other modifications would conform to the existing visual character of the area.
+The most business displacements would occur in Belmont (65) and San Mateo (23) under Alternative B, which would affect retail trade (including automobile-related businesses), transportation and warehousing, and accommodation and food services. - Aesthetics and visual quality-Alternative A would have no effect on visual quality within this subsection because track shifts and other modifications would conform to the existing visual character of the area.
 Alternative B would include a four-track passing track that would intrude visually on residential areas and the historic San Carlos Station. - Transportation-Alternative A would have no permanent operations impacts on passenger rail and bus access within this subsection, whereas Alternative B would relocate the San Carlos Station approximately 2,260 feet south of its current location, reducing accessibility to Caltrain from downtown San Carlos due to the additional walking distance from the relocated station.
 The station relocation would also lengthen San Mateo County Transit District Route 260 (which currently terminates at San Carlos Station) and increase bus travel times from Redwood Shores.
 As a result, the station relocation would decrease the performance of transit services at the San Carlos Station. - Safety and security-Delays in emergency vehicle access and response times would occur under both project alternatives as a result of temporary road closures.
 Temporary increases in response times and delay of emergency vehicles during construction would be greater under Alternative B due to the need to build the passing track in heavily congested areas along El Camino Real.

-8.4.1.3 San Jose Diridon Station Approach Subsection
+8.4.1.4 San Jose Diridon Station Approach Subsection

-- Displacements-Alternative A would have the fewest displacements (24) because the alignment would be at grade and primarily within the Caltrain right-of-way.
+- Displacements-Alternative A would have the fewest displacements (24 for Alternative A without the DDV and 25 for Alternative A with the DDV) because the alignment would be at grade and primarily within the Caltrain right-of-way.
 In contrast, Alternative B (Viaduct to I-880) would have 88 displacements and Alternative B (Viaduct to Scott Boulevard) would have 140 displacements.
 The most displacements would occur in San Jose under both alternatives. - Aesthetics and visual quality-Alternative A would have the lowest operations impact on aesthetics and visual quality because it would be at grade mostly within the Caltrain right-of-way.
 Alternative B (both viaduct options) would have more impacts on visual quality than Alternative A because the alignment would be on an elevated viaduct outside existing rail rights-of-way through most of San Jose.
-Alternative B (Viaduct to Scott Boulevard) would have the most impacts on visual quality because the alignment would be on elevated viaduct outside existing rail rights-of-way through Santa Clara and downtown San Jose (approximately 2 more miles of viaduct than Alternative B [Viaduct to I-880]). - Noise-Alternative A would have a greater number of noise impacts on sensitive receptors than Alternative B (both viaduct options) because operation would require sounding of HSR train horns at two at-grade crossings south of the San Jose Diridon Station, whereas Alternative B (both viaducts) would not require sounding of HSR train horns.
-Operation of Alternatives A and B (Viaduct to I-880) would also require sounding of HSR train horns when passing through the Santa Clara Station, whereas Alternative B (Viaduct to Scott Boulevard) would not sound the HSR horns. - Section 4(f)/6(f) park resources-Alternative A would affect portions of the Los Gatos Creek Trail as well as a small portion of Fuller Park.
-Alternative B (both viaduct options) would have permanent impacts on portions of the Los Gatos Creek Trail and Guadalupe River Trail.
-Additionally, Alternative B (Viaduct to Scott Boulevard) would affect a portion of Reed Street Dog Park. - Built environment historic resources-Both project alternatives would have a permanent significant and unavoidable impact on the Southern Pacific Depot District (the historic Diridon Station) and the property located at 75 South Autumn Street.
-Alternative B (both viaduct options) also would have a permanent significant and unavoidable impact on the Sunlite Baking Company property, while Alternative B (Viaduct to Scott Boulevard) would have an additional permanent significant and unavoidable impact on the Santa Clara Railroad Historical Complex.
+Alternative B (Viaduct to Scott Boulevard) would have the most impacts on visual quality because the alignment would be on elevated viaduct outside existing rail rights-of-way through most of San Jose.
+Alternative B (Viaduct to Scott Boulevard) would have the most impacts on visual quality because the alignment would be on elevated viaduct.